-Well, it's simple, really: my partner, Elliot, is always up for a challenge or adventure, and I can't say no to a great view.
+Well, it's simple, really: my husband, Elliot, is always up for a challenge or adventure, and I can't say no to a great view.
 Even if it does mean hiking nearly a mile up the side of a mountain.

 Smith Rock State Park